-The Queensland Government has established the Non-Conforming Building Products Audit Taskforce to identify Queensland buildings with a potential fire risk in relation to external wall cladding through targeted audits.
+In 2017, the Queensland Government established the Non-Conforming Building Products Audit Taskforce to identify Queensland buildings with a potential fire risk in relation to external wall cladding through targeted audits.
 The Taskforce is working to identify government and privately-owned buildings of possible concern.

 The Taskforce is made up of representatives from the Department of Housing and Public Works, Queensland Health, Queensland Fire and Emergency Services (QFES) and the Queensland Building and Construction Commission (QBCC).
 Work has been prioritised, starting with hospitals, aged-care facilities, schools, accommodation buildings, high-occupancy public and private buildings, and high-rise office buildings.